How To Prune Parsley & Promote More Growth

 Once you start experimenting with parley, I’m sure you’ll find many ways to incorporated in your favorite dishes.

 - Don’t forget to use it in your favorite Italian dishes.
 Toss some in with your oregano, basil and other herbs in your spaghetti sauce.
-Even if you don’t make your sauces from scratch, throwing some fresh herbs in your jarred sauce will bring out some much more flavor.

 - Garnish fresh fish dishes with some parsley and other herbs that will add more flavor to your meal.